Undergraduate Education - Pitzer College

 As a master's student I completed a capstone project, which aimed to determine how social and physical environments affect conceptions of home.
 Due to this project, I began volunteering as a part of the medical school's Street Outreach student organization to supply basic provisions and health services to the homeless.
 Serving homeless individuals has provided first-hand experience of how housing instability exacerbates health outcomes and opportunity gaps and has caused me to recognize housing as a form of preventative medicine that not only improves societal health, but reduces the financial burden on hospitals and individual costs associated with health insurance.
 As such, I believe housing security is not a zero-sum game, but rather a rising tide capable of lifting all boats.

 During the fall of 2022, I matriculated as a medical student in George Washington University’s School of Medicine and Health Sciences class of 2026.
 While in medical school I was awarded the Adopt-A-Doc Scholarship ($20,000) and the W.T.
 Gill Summer Fellowship ($4,000).
-The Gill Fellowship allowed me to pursue transcriptomics research on myocardial ischemia with no obstructive coronary arteries (INOCA) as a member of the McCaffrey laboratory, the results of which I presented at the GW Cardiology Grand Rounds on 11/15/2023.
-In addition to my research pursuits, I was appointed as president of the GW Cardiology Interest Group (CIG) and have used that role to help my peers learn more about the field of cardiology and connect with cardiologists that are willing to serve as mentors.
+The Gill Fellowship allowed me to pursue transcriptomics research on myocardial ischemia with no obstructive coronary arteries (INOCA) as a member of the McCaffrey laboratory.
+I presented the findings of this project at GW Cardiology Grand Rounds and at ACC.24 in Atlanta and then published the results in Frontiers in Cardiovascular Medicine.
+I was awarded the Glew Research Prize for Best Abstract and Poster at the George Washington Research Showcase in 2024, and the Doris DeFord Speck and George Speck Prize for Medical Student Research in 2025.